anuzzolese/csv2rdf/README.md

 * -o,--output &lt;file&gt;
 The name of the file where to store the resulting RDF.
 If no file is provided the RDF is printed on screen.

+* -f, --format &lt;string&gt;
+The format that the tool has to use in order to serialise the RDF output.
+Available aternatives are:
+	* TURTLE
+	* RDF/XML
+	* RDF/XML-ABBREV
+	* N-TRIPLES
+	* JSON-LD
+	* N3
+	* RDF/JSON

+ If no explicit format is provided, the output is serialised as TURTLE by default.

 ## Example
  Let's take the following table as a possible CSV file, named *musicians.csv*, to convert to RDF.